-EVENTS OF THE YEAR 2020
+EVENTS OF THE YEAR 2021

-During the 4th contractual year (01.01.2020 - 31.12.2020), the Company received 87,117.76 tonnes of urban mixed waste from Western Macedonia which it processed to produce 13,582.01 tons of recyclable materials, and the Company also received 16,941.64 tons of urban mixed non-conventional waste from the Municipality of Egialia and from the 3 Municipalities of the Regional Unit of Corfu of which it processed 20,213.22 tons to produce 2,791.79 tons of recyclable materials.
-Incoming waste was higher than that forecast in the revised financial model due to the receipt of significant amounts of non-conventional waste.
-7,740.34 tonnes of recyclable materials were sold from the plant's products, while 18,457.19 tonnes of Type A compost were allocated to the uses authorized by the Decision on the Approval of Environmental Conditions (DAEC).
+The company received 86.585.68 tons of mixed municipal waste from Western Macedonia during the 5th contractual year of operation (01.01.2021 - 31.12.2021), from the processing of which it produced 10.545.26 tons of recyclable materials, and it also received 20.311.78 tons of mixed municipal non-conventional waste from the 3 municipalities of Corfu, processed 20.578.71 tons of, from which it produced 2.692.72 tons of recyclable materials.
+Due to the considerable amounts of unconventional waste that were received, incoming waste was higher than the revised financial model forecasts.
+13,988,80 tonnes of recyclable materials were sold from the plant's products, while 2,012.95 tonnes of Type A compost were allocated to the uses authorized by the Decision on the Approval of Environmental Conditions (DAEC).

-The 4th contractual year of operation was successfully completed, as all three contractual objectives were met both for Conventional Waste from Western Macedonia:
+The 5th contractual year of operation was successfully completed since all 3 contractual goals were met also for Conventional Waste of Western Macedonia.